Commitment To Diversity

 Kupita/Transiciones Student of Color Social

-The Department of Residence Services and the Student Multicultural Center collaborate in a welcome social for our incoming Kupita/Transiciones students.
-The purpose of this social is to provide opportunities for newly admitted students of color to interact with each other and to get introduced to university administrators and Residence Services hall staff.
-This special event typically takes place the Monday before freshmen move-in day giving Kuptia/Transiciones students a chance to meet residence hall staff before campus is flooded with students.
+University Housing and the Student Multicultural Center collaborate in a welcome social for our incoming Kupita/Transiciones students.
+The purpose of this social is to provide opportunities for newly admitted students of color to interact with each other and to get introduced to university administrators and hall staff.
+This special event typically takes place move-in day giving Kupita/Transiciones students a chance to meet residence hall staff before campus is flooded with students.

 Kent Interhall Council (KIC) Diversity Committee

-In conjunction with KIC, the Department of Residence Services’ Social Justice Team works with the Diversity Committee to promote and provide a safe and inclusive environment that brings to life Residence Services’ core values: Student Success, Integrity, Inclusive Communities and Responsible Decision Making to offer support and to enhance programming activities that build and nurture our residence hall students to think critically and broadly about diversity and multiculturalism.
-Residence Hall students interested in getting involved to plan and develop diversity programs for the halls are strongly encouraged to do so by contacting the Director of Student Relations who oversees this committee within Kent Interhall Council at (330) 672-3121.
+In conjunction with KIC, the Social Justice Committee within University Housing works with the Diversity Committee to promote and provide a safe and inclusive environment that brings to life the department’s core values: Community, Integrity, Restorative Justice, and Social Justice to offer support and to enhance programming activities that build and nurture our residence hall students to think critically and broadly about diversity and multiculturalism.
+Residence hall students interested in getting involved to plan and develop diversity programs for the halls are strongly encouraged to do so by contacting the Director of Student Relations who oversees this committee within Kent Interhall Council at 330-672-3121.
 The only piece missing is YOU!

-Each residence hall has a Hall Council governing board which oversees the programming and overall climate of their hall community.
-The hall council executive board includes a position specific to the goal of incorporating diversity and inclusion, called the– Director of Multiculturalism.
-This individual is responsible for promoting the awareness and celebration of multicultural issues in the hall(s).
-He or she also:
+Each residence hall has a Resident Engagement Council governing board which oversees the programming and overall climate of their hall community.
+The hall council executive board includes a position to spread awareness and understanding of underrepresented populations and to strive for diversity and inclusion within the hall, this position is called the– Social Justice Advocate.
+This individual is responsible for promoting the awareness and celebration of diversity in the hall(s).
+They also:

 - Attends all weekly Executive Board and Hall Council meetings